Monetization on YouTube

 - Other revenues – YouTubers don’t earn only through ads.
 They also generate income from other revenue channels like brand endorsements, merchandise sales, etc. That’s because they have reached a status that has made them marketable.

 How to Earn Money on YouTube

-The main passive income source on YouTube is the revenue you get from advertisements.
+The main passive YouTube income source is generated from advertisements, crowdfunding, selling merchandise and affiliate links.
 To get this going, you’ll need to craft a channel that produces streamlined content.
 Start by uploading videos to your channel.